Sara Gagliardi

-Sara Elizabeth Gagliardi (born March 9, 1958) was a legislator in the U.S. state of Colorado.
+Sara Elizabeth Gagliardi (born March 9, 1958) is an American nurse and politician who served as a legislator in the U.S. state of Colorado.
 A career nurse, Gagliardi was first elected as a Democrat in 2006 to the Colorado House of Representatives.
 She represented House District 27, which encompasses most of Arvada, Colorado, until her defeat in the 2010 election by Republican Libby Szabo.
 During her time with the House of Representatives, Gagliardi served as vice-chair for two legislative committees and successfully carried 22 bills into law, predominantly on health care, state services and education, and state fiscal issues.
 Following the recall attempt and subsequent resignation of Senator Evie Hudak in November 2013, Gagliardi announced her intention to be appointed to the office by the Democratic vacancy committee.
 The committee ultimately appointed Rachel Zenzinger.

 Biography

 Born in Estherville, Iowa, Gagliardi graduated from high school in 1976 and attended Iowa Lakes Community College beginning in 1976, where she earned certification as a licensed practical nurse, a certification which she holds to this day.